-In addition to the Saint Patty's day events, there are also several other activities planned this weekend.
+In addition to the Saint Paddy's day events, there are also several other activities planned this weekend.
 Here are just a few other things you can do in San Francisco on Saint Patrick's Day weekend.

 Catch performances of Mr. Burns at the American Conservatory Theater or Stupid F##king Bird at the SF Playhouse the week of Saint Patrick's Day.
 Both offer multiple performances during the week and on both weekends.

 Learn More: Full March Theater Calendar